-An organic gardener must be diligent when trying to prevent or eliminate yellow wood sorrel weed.
-It is a difficult and time-consuming task, and in some cases organic solutions may need to give way to discriminating use of chemical methods.
+An organic gardener must be diligent when preventing or eliminating the yellow wood sorrel weed.
+It is a time-consuming and challenging task, and in some cases, organic solutions may need to give way to discriminating use of chemical methods.

-For an organic gardener, the key here is diligence—making sure that yellow wood sorrel is not allowed to set seed.
-The plants should be dug out or pulled as soon as you see them, getting as much of the root as possible.
+For the organic gardener, the key here is diligence.
+Do not allow yellow wood sorrel to set seed.
+The plants should be dug out or pulled as soon as you see them.
+Get as much of the root as possible.
 It can be difficult and time-consuming, but you can root it out by inspecting your lawn and garden beds daily.

-Yellow wood sorrel weed thrives in open, fertile soil, which is why it can such a problem in lawns and garden beds, where the soil is so favorable to growth.
-To prevent wood sorrel from popping up in lawns, make sure that you maintain thick, healthy turf.
-Seed or sod any bare spots, because that is where wood sorrel weed will eventually pop up.
+Yellow wood sorrel weed thrives in open, fertile soil, which can be a problem in lawns and garden beds, where the soil is favorable to growth.
+To prevent wood sorrel from popping up in yards, ensure that you maintain thick, healthy turf.
+Seed or sod any bare spots because that is where wood sorrel weed will find an opportunity to grow.
 Mulch garden beds with a two- to three-inch layer of organic mulch to prevent the weed from making a home amongst your perennials or vegetables.
 Without sunlight, the weed seeds cannot germinate.

 Yellow wood sorrel is a nuisance for most gardeners, but it also has uses.
-All parts of yellow wood sorrel are edible, and they have a bright, tangy flavor.
+All parts of yellow wood sorrel are edible, and it has a bright, tangy flavor.
 The leaves and blossoms can be added to a salad as a decorative touch, and a lemony drink can be made from the foliage.
 However, it contains oxalic acid, which is considered toxic to cats, dogs, and livestock.

 How do you get rid of yellow wood sorrel without killing grass?